gravitational/teleport/docs/4.2/aws_terraform_guide.md

 172.31.0.196
 ```

-3. Use both these values to SSH into the auth server (make sure that the AWS keypair that you specified in the
+3 - Use both these values to SSH into the auth server (make sure that the AWS keypair that you specified in the
-`key_name`[#key_name] variable is available in the current directory):
+[`key_name`](#key_name) variable is available in the current directory):

 ```bash
 $ ssh -i ${TF_VAR_key_name}.pem -J ec2-user@${BASTION_IP} ec2-user@${AUTH_IP}